 given how little ILP our application yields, and shorter pipelines would reduce or eliminate branch mispredict penalties.
-The availend ones.
-Exploiting such abundant threadlevel parallelism at the microarchitecture level appears equally promising.
-Both simultaneous multithreading (SMT) and chip multiprocessor (CMP) architectures target thread-level parallelism and should improve the performance of many of our servers.
-Some early none concurrencity and mas superior branch prediction logic.
+The availprediction logic.
 In essence, there isn't that much exploitable instruction-level parallelism (ILP) in the workload.
-Our measurements suggest that the level of aggressive out-oforder, speculative execution present in modern processors is already beyond the point of diminishing performance returns for such programs.
+Our measurements suggest that the level of aggressive out-of-order, speculative execution present in modern processors is already beyond the point of diminishing performance returns for such programs.